shankarvarat/Addition-of-two-Number/README.md

 # Addition-of-two-Number
-Add Two Numbers Provided by The User
+Simpale Add Two Numbers Provided by The User